-1. Restrict paving and repaving activity to exclude periods of rainfall or predicted rainfall unless required by emergency conditions.
-2. Install gravel bags and filter fabric or other equivalent inlet protection at all susceptible storm drain inlets and at manholes to prevent spills of paving products and tack coat.
-3. Prevent the discharge of release agents including soybean oil, other oils, or diesel to the storm water drainage system or receiving waters.
-4. Minimize non storm water runoff from water use for the roller and for evaporative cooling of the asphalt.
+^{1.} Restrict paving and repaving activity to exclude periods of rainfall or

-5. Clean equipment over absorbent pads, drip pans, plastic sheeting or other material to capture all spillage and dispose of properly.
-6. Collect liquid waste in a container, with a secure lid, for transport to a maintenance facility to be reused, recycled or disposed of properly.
-7. Collect solid waste by vacuuming or sweeping and securing in an appropriate container for transport to a maintenance facility to be reused, recycled or disposed of properly.
-8. Cover the "cold-mix" asphalt (i.e., pre-mixed aggregate and asphalt binder) with protective sheeting during a rainstorm.
-9. Cover loads with tarp before haul-off to a storage site, and do not overload trucks.
-10. Minimize airborne dust by using water spray or other approved dust suppressant during grinding.
-11. Avoid stockpiling soil, sand, sediment, asphalt material and asphalt grindings materials or rubble in or near storm water drainage system or receiving waters.
-12. Protect stockpiles with a cover or sediment barriers during a rain.
+2. Install gravel bags and filter fabric or other equivalent inlet pro at all susceptible storm drain inlets and at manholes to prevent a paving products and tack coat. spills of paving products and tack coat. il, other 10 Duayant the dischause of valence excepts including aculation of 3.
+Prevent the discharge of release agents including soybean oi aters. oils, or diesel to the storm water drainage system or receiving w 4.
+Minimize non storm water runoff from water use for the roller and for evaporative cooling of the asphalt.
+5. Clean equipment over absorbent pads, drip pans, plastic sheet eting or other material to capture all spillage and dispose of properly.
+6. Collect liquid waste in a container, with a secure lid, for transp ort to a maintenance facility to be reused, recycled or disposed of prope erly.
+7. Collect solid waste by vacuuming or sweeping and securing j in an appropriate container for transport to a maintenance facility to be reused, recycled or disposed of properly.
+8. Cover the "cold-mix" asphalt (i.e., pre-mixed aggregate and asphalt binder) with protective sheeting during a rainstorm. • 9.
+Cover loads with tarp before haul-off to a storage site, and do not overload trucks.
+10. Minimize airborne dust by using water spray or other approve ed dust suppressant during grinding.
+11. Avoid stockpiling soil, sand, sediment, asphalt material and asphalt grindings materials or rubble in or near storm water drainage or receiving waters. - 12.
+Protect stockpiles with a cover or sediment barriers during a rain า.